awsdocs/amazon-eks-user-guide/doc_source/launch-windows-workers.md

    Output:

    You'll see several lines of output as the nodes are created\.
-The last line of output is similar to the following example line\.
+One of the last lines of output is the following example line\.

    ```
-   [ℹ]  all nodegroups have up-to-date configuration
+   [✔]  created 1 nodegroup(s) in cluster "my-cluster"
    ```

-1. \(Optional\) [Deploy a Windows sample application](windows-support.md#windows-sample-application) – Deploy a sample application to test your cluster and Windows nodes\.
+1. \(Optional\) [Deploy a Windows sample application](windows-support.md#windows-sample-application) – Deploy a [sample application](windows-support.md#windows-sample-application) to test your cluster and Windows nodes\.

 ------
 #### [ AWS Management Console ]